The original publishing date of today’s article was back on July 28, 2016.

 Of course if you don’t have access to three cones you can easily substitute another marker for the purpose of the drill such as some water bottles, pieces of tape, rocks, blocks of wood, or whatever you can come up with to make it work.
 The point is that the value doesn’t necessarily come from the equipment, but rather the application of the training knowledge.

-As you can see here a great drill for digging into the transverse plane (rotational movement) is with the lumbar hip twist on the agility ladder.
-Of course if you don’t have access to an agility ladder you can utilize the miracle invention of tape and chalk to mark out your agility blocks in order to perform this particular movement.
+This is a great drill for digging into the transverse plane (rotational movement).
+This lumbar hip twist on the agility ladder will get you proficient in rotational movement.
+If you don’t have access to an agility ladder you can utilize tape and chalk to mark out your ladder.
+This is a simple adjustment to allow you to perform this particular movement.

-The value of this drill is that it closes out the last plane of motion and helps to ensure that you have a more complete athletic conditioning plan.
+The value of this drill is that it closes out the last plane of motion.
+This helps to ensure that you have a more complete athletic conditioning plan.
 With sprinting, the three cone lateral shuffle, and this drill you are covering all three planes of motion.

 Athletic Conditioning: The Takeaway

 The point here is that you don’t need access to a lot of “stuff” in order to be effective.
-The best conditioning plan is the plan that has a simple structure, but is highly effective in its purpose to physically prepare you for your relative sport, or life event.
+The best conditioning plan is the plan that has a simple structure.
+This is highly effective in its purpose to physically prepare you for your relative sport, or life event.